zhangxuanxin2/polaris-react/src/components/ShareSheet/README.md

 ## Related components

 - The action to trigger the share sheet is often a [button](components/actions/button) or placed inside a [popover](components/overlays/popover).
-- If there’s a single primary action, a [modal](components/overlays/modal) could be used to show primary action.
-For example, copy link.
+- If there is only one sharing options, consider showing a more customized interface instead of a share sheet.
+For example, to share a link, show a [modal](components/overlays/modal) dialog containing the link text and a way to copy the link.